 - Click OK for changes to take effect

 The Stream will now be directed from OBS to Hopin.
 We only need to choose the source Input capture: video capture device is your webcam, Window capture is sharing the app window, and Media Source is sharing video or audio from the file on your computer.

 - Click on the plus (+) icon under the Sources menu

 - Choose Window Capture if you will be screen sharing (Perfect choice to stream your Zoom, Google Meet, or MS Teams call directly to Stage on Hopin)

 - Choose the Window you will be sharing from (Zoom app or browser window)

 - Finally, with all Settings set, we can click Start Streaming button.

 That's it, your stream will be displayed on the Stage at Hopin within 15 seconds.

-In case you are new to streaming, find below our recommendations for streaming over OBS to the Stage on Hopin.
+In case you are new to streaming, find below our configuration for streaming over OBS to the Stage on Hopin.